![]() |

 the end, the willingness of a royal family member to sacrifice all for

-love doesn't really pay off since the royal family member comes off as kind of a jerk.
+love doesn't really pay off since the royal family member comes off as kind of a jerk or mired in wishful thinking.

 Like with the Hollywood romance, I generally leave the genre alone.